ssj018/ssj018.github.io/_posts/技术/2020-03-19-dns-master-slave-views.md

 ## On Master(host2) configuration：
 1.  filename：/etc/name.conf
-   -  all zone should put in views, so comment  the zone configs and added to /etc/named.conf.local;
+   -all zone should put in views, so comment  the zone configs and added to /etc/named.conf.local;

 ```
 options {
 	listen-on port 53 { any; };